ninsel/repeat_reunion/README.md

  Index of parts:

  part 0: loading and organizing tables/variables
+     Calls:
+       ReunionDatabase_0p2
+          Calls
+              FindFiles.m
+              ProcessBORIS.m
+          Files needed
+              repeatreunionall.xlsx (spreadsheet with all reunion info)
+              eventsXXX.csv (all of the events files, located in a subdirectory of wherever repeatreunionall.xlsx is)
+       RR_AddVocs
+       reun_mksumbehav.m
  part 1: analysis of female physical behavior, stranger/cagemate across days, using BORIS-scored data

  part 2: analysis of male physical behavior, stranger/cagemate across days, using BORIS-scored data